 Vice President of Finance

 Carrie Nelson is a PhD candidate in the English Department studying early modern English literature, focusing on the role of deviancy in utopian space.
-In addition to her roll as VP of Finance in GSA, she serves on the English Graduate Organization E-Board as VP of Administration.
-She plans to work in university administration and continue advocating for graduate students after completing her degree.
+She has a Bachelor of Arts from the University of South Florida and a Master of Arts from King’s College London.
+In addition to her roll as VP of Finance in GSA, she serves as President on the English Graduate Organization E-Board.
+She is passionate about representing graduate student voices on campus and plans to continue advocating for graduate students after completion of her degree.

 Vice President of Administration